I'm Asa (/ˈeɪ.sʌ/). I have a website now!

 I host the Isometry Group, a Mastodon server mostly for my friends.
 If you want an invite link to join it, ask me or anyone else who has an account.

 I'm interested in technical theatre, especially lighting technology and design.
 I've done lighting design at Tuesday Night Café, the McGill Savoy Society, and Home Theatre Productions, among others.
-I also helped found Accordion Theatre, where I recently produced its (and my) first show, in addition to doing the lighting design.
+I also helped found Accordion Theatre, where I produced its (and my) first show, in addition to doing the lighting design.

 High-quality theatre lighting consoles are extremely expensive, even though the technology doesn't seem fundamentally too complicated.
 I once had some fun building a basic DMX controller using a few cheap electronic components and writing some very basic software for it.
 Someday I'd like to try expanding it to be useful for theatre design.